enghwa/MultiRegion-Serverless-Workshop/2_UI/README.md

 1. Choose **Manage Identities Pools** and select the `SXRIdentityPool`.
 2. Click the **Edit Identity Pool** button in the top right
-3. Take note of the `Identity pool ID` noted at the top of this page
+3. Take note of the `Identity pool ID` noted at the top of this page (You can find this ID in the outputs of `ticket-service-ui` CloudFormation stack)
 4. Navigate to the **Authentication Providers** section.
-5. Select the **Facebook** tab, hit Unlock then specify your Facebook App ID
+5. Select the **Facebook** tab, hit Unlock then specify your Facebook App ID (15 digits number)
 6. Save Changes at the bottom of the page.

 ![Cognito IDP](images/cognito-idp.png)